 Dark, dry and at room temperature.
 Keep out of reach of young children.

 What is Bio-B-Complex?

-Bio-B-Complex are tablets each containing eight different B vitamins also known as the vitamin B complex.
+Bio-B-Complex are tablets that each contain eight different B vitamins - also known as the vitamin B complex.

-All eight types are needed to support the various vitamin B dependent processes in the body.
+All eight vitamins are needed to support the different vitamin B-dependent processes in the body.

-As Bio-B-Complex contains the entire spectre of B vitamins in a strong dose it is a well suited supplement to ensure sufficient supply.
+As Bio-B-Complex contains the entire spectre of B vitamins in a strong dose, it is a well-suited supplement for ensuring an adequate intake of B vitamins.

 About the vitamin B Complex

-All B vitamins are just like other vitamins essential, and except for vitamin B12 the body has no significant stockpile of them.
-As B vitamins are also water soluble, we need a supply of B-vitamins every day.
-The respective B-vitamins supports various functions in the body.
-Most of them act as coenzymes, which means that they bind to enzymes and helps to carry out the enzyme functions.
+Like most other vitamins, all the B vitamins are essential.
+Except for vitamin B12, the body does not store the vitamins.
+B vitamins are water-soluble and are extreted so we need a supply of B-vitamins every day.
+The respective B-vitamins support different functions in the body.
+Most of them serve as coenzymes, which means they bind to enzymes and help them carry out their functions.

-Primarily three areas that stand out as particularly related to the group of B vitamins, it is their impact on energy, nerves and psyche.
+There are three areas that are particularly relevant for the B vitamins: energy levels, nervous system, and psyche.
 All the B vitamins have an effect on the body's energy production.
-They help the body to convert carbohydrates from our food into glucose, which is used as fuel to produce energy.
+They help the body to convert carbohydrates from our food into glucose, which is then used as cellular fuel.
 B vitamins also support the nervous system and our mental and emotional well-being.